Introduction

 Educators can implement personalized learning strategies since students have diverse learning styles and paces.
 Math instruction that is tailored to individual student needs allows students to progress at their own rates.

 Example: Using adaptive learning software that adjusts the difficulty of math problems based on a student’s performance can provide a personalized learning experience.
+In fact, the new digital SAT uses this to give students different questions depending on their performance.

 Conclusion